-South Africa has strengthened its diplomatic and economic relations with the UAE in recent years, reflecting its position as South Africa's largest export trading partner in the region.
+South Africa has strengthened its diplomatic and economic relations with the United Arab Emirates (UAE) in recent years, reflecting its position as South Africa's largest trading partner in the Middle East.
 The UAE is also a growing source of investment into the South African economy.

-Bilateral relations between the two countries are driven through a Ministerial JC, which reviews relations in the various fields of cooperation, including trade and investment, energy, agriculture, transport and social development.
+Bilateral relations between the two countries are driven through a Ministerial Joint Commission, which reviews relations in the various fields of cooperation, including trade and investment, energy, agriculture, transport and social development.
+The 3rd Session of the Joint Commission between the Republic of South Africa and the United Arab Emirates was held in Abu Dhabi on 13 June 2023.
 The mechanism also allows for the identification of new projects in a broad field of cooperation.
+The UAE also joined BRICS on 1 January 2024.